nais/deploy/README.md

 |---------|--------|
 | Repository _foo/bar_ is not registered | Please read the [registering your repository](#registering-your-repository) section. |
 | Deployment status `error` | There is an error with your request.
 The reason should be specified in the error message. |
 | Deployment status `failure` | Your application didn't pass its health checks during the 5 minute startup window.
 It is probably stuck in a crash loop due to mis-configuration.
-Check your application logs.
+Check your application logs using `kubectl logs <POD>` and event logs using `kubectl describe app <APP>`
 | Deployment is stuck at `queued` | The deployment hasn't been picked up by the worker process.
 Did you specify the [correct environment](#environment) in the `environment` variable? |